Could The Phone Of The Future Last You Forever?

 That’s where the Blokstore comes in – just like the App Store, the Blokstore supplies users with the necessary hardware you can buy and sell bloks.

-Phoneblocks are only a concept at the moment and is a long way off from hitting the market.
-While it has it’s fair share of criticism, it’s gaining interest rapidly and deserves attention.
+Phoneblocks are only a concept at the moment and are a long way off from hitting the market.
+While it has its fair share of criticism, it’s gaining interest rapidly and deserves attention.

 What are your thoughts?
 If you want to raise your voice, spread the word, and donate your social reach then join the Phonebloks campaign on Thunderclap.